armbrustlab/marferret/Case_study_1.md

 [https://ftp.ncbi.nih.gov/pub/taxonomy/](https://ftp.ncbi.nih.gov/pub/taxonomy/)

 With taxtastic, NCBI Taxonomy database files are automatically downloaded using this command in the current directory:
 `taxit new_database`
+Unzip the file containing NCBI Taxonomy files:
+`unzip taxdmp.zip`

-Note: MarFERReT uses NCBI Taxonomy downloaded on 13 January, 2022 at 18:00PST.
-The NCBI Taxonomy architecture changes over time and NCBI taxIDs, their names and classifications are subject to change.
+Note: MarFERReT uses NCBI Taxonomy downloaded on 12 October, 2022 at 18:00PST.
+The NCBI Taxonomy architecture releases regular updates over time, and the NCBI taxIDs, their names and internal classifications are subject to change.

 #### Use 'makedb' to create the diamond-formatted database